MicrosoftDocs/azure-devops-docs/docs/test/overview.md

 ### Progress reports

 With the [Progress report](progress-report.md) hub, teams can track progress of more than one test plan or test suite.
-It helps answer the following questions:
+This report helps answer the following questions:

 - *How much testing is complete?*
 - *How many tests have passed, failed or are blocked?*